Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 ],
 ```

 Note: I've got a type attribute here because eventually, I'm going to create a dropdown so users can mix up the layout on the front end.
-The attributes are for you to decides, you can pick and choose whatever you want.
+The attributes are for you to decide, you can pick and choose whatever you want.

-One thing to acknowledge is that the image id, width, height and alt attributes used above will all be used later on for some clever image wizardry gutenberg supplies.
+One thing to acknowledge is that the image id, width, height and alt attributes used above will all be used later on for some clever image wizardry Gutenberg supplies.
 If you're wondering why I've added them that is.

 So further down in our block.js file, we have an edit function and a save function which allows us to add our react goodness to the backend and frontend respectively.
 Create guten block puts some placeholder in there by default but we can strip all of that out to create our custom block.